Some students find that taking classes at community college or just a few years off helps them come back to UNC stronger.

 Fresh Start for Returning Students

 Fresh Start for Returning Students is for students who have not attended UNC for a minimum of three years, and who have earned grades of "C-" or lower.

 To qualify, the most recent UNC grades must be three or more calendar years older than the last completed semester at UNC.

-For example, enrollment from fall 2018 and previous would be eligible for Fresh Start after completion of fall 2021.
-A student would be eligible to take classes starting in spring 2022.
+For example, enrollment from spring 2019 and previous would be eligible for Fresh Start after completion of spring 2022.
+You could take classes starting in fall 2022.

 - If planning to transfer to another institution, be aware that many schools recalculate a student's GPA to account for all classes taken at previous institutions.